HenryKorver/henrykorver.github.io/essays/toosmartforyourowngood.md

 To me a smart question is one that elicits intellectual curiosity in me and in others, and which has people that have a better grasp of the answer than I do.
-I.e. a question is dumb, if it.
+I.e. a question is dumb, if it:

->1.
-Shuts down curiosity
+> Shuts down curiosity

->2.
-Adresses nobody with a better grasp of the question than I do
+> Adresses nobody with a better grasp of the question

 Few questions accomplish these tasks.
 As such, much more interesting to me is the following: